quantenlabor/hass-led-panel/README.md

 - a Test button next to each line of the config screen
 - syntax check before saving configuration
 - a single "Acknowledge" hardware button that sets a Home Assistant entity to "on".
 This would work nicely to acknowledge alarms or messages like "you have mail" by triggering some automation in Home Assistant.
+- a password for updating the configuration to provide (minimal) security against tampering
+- make the loop time user-configurable
+- caching results to re-test less ofen if the last test was successful (e.g., re-test on "green" every minute but on "red" every 10 seconds)

 ## License